ajohnson132490/C195OA/AppointmentMaker/src/appointmentmaker/README.txt

 TO DO LIST

 Customers
-•  create add customer page
 •  create modify customer page
 •  make delete customer button work
-•  make input verification functions

 Reports
 •  make the reports
 •  design a new report

 Other
-•  Translate everything into french
+•  Translate log in page into french
 •  make language location dependent and find a way to test it
 •  do javadoc comments